 Mr. Qamaniq (interpretation): Thank you, Mr. Chairman.
 That road is also used by people in my riding.
 Before the mining operation began, it was used by caribou hunters regularly.
 If the mine closes, I know that my constituents would like to keep the road open as it is very beneficial to them.
-I would like for that to be considered.
+I would like for that to be considered as well.
 As my colleague from Baker Lake stated earlier, the road from Mary River to Milne Inlet should ideally be kept open even if the mine closes so that our constituents can continue to use it.
 Thank you, Mr. Chairman.

 Hon.
 Jeannie Ehaloak: Thank you, Mr. Chairman.
-As I stated from member Simailak, that will have to be a discussion made between the stakeholders.
+As I stated from Member Simailak, that will have to be a discussion made between the stakeholders.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
-The next name: Ms. Towtongie.
+Next name: Ms. Towtongie.

 Ms. Towtongie: Thank you, Mr. Chairman.
-Just a question and observation on the road.
-I think (interpretation) I believe that the classification and wording regarding the road can be changed the meaning, definition.

-(interpretation ends) I think we can change the terminology of the roads to recreational roads once the mine is decommissioned.
-Once it becomes a recreational road then there could be no problem with no taxes on it.
+Just a question and observation on the roads, I think, (interpretation) I believe that the classification and wording regarding the roads can be changed. (interpretation ends) I think we can change the terminology of the roads to recreational roads once the mine is decommissioned.
+Once it becomes a recreational road, then there could be no problem with no taxes on it.
 That's an observation.
-Just a comment, Mr. Chairman.
+It's just a comment, Mr. Chairman.

 Chairman: Thank you.
-Just a comment.
+It's just a comment.
 I have no other names.
-On the bill, clause 4.
+Back to the bill.
+Clause 4.
 Agreed?

-Mr. Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) Clause 15 refers to time limits for submitting complaints and the board of revision.
-I know that there have been issues regarding operations of territorial board of revision and that this bill is attempting to address some of those operational issues to make sure that these boards of revision can function properly.
+Mr. Main (interpretation): Thank you, Mr. Chairman. (interpretation ends)

+Clause 15 refers to time limits for submitting complaints and the board of revision.
+I know that there have been issues regarding operations of the Territorial Board of Revision and that this bill is attempting to address some of those operational issues to make sure that these boards of revision can function properly.
 My question is regarding all these time limits that are listed in this clause.
 How did the department determine what would be an appropriate time limit for submitting these complaints? (interpretation) Thank you, Mr. Chairman.